martinpitt/python-dbusmock/README.md

      stdout).
 It takes no input arguments, returns nothing, and does not run any custom code.

- -   `tearDown()` stops our mock D-Bus server again.
-We do this so that each test case has a fresh and clean upower instance, but of course you can also set up everything in `setUpClass()` if tests do not interfere with each other on setting up the mock.
+     We use `addCleanup()` to register cleanup handlers that will stop our mock D-Bus server after each test.
+This ensures each test case has a fresh and clean logind mock instance.
+Of course you can also set up everything in `setUpClass()` if tests do not interfere with each other on setting up the mock.

  -   `test_suspend_on_idle()` is the actual test case.
 It needs to run your program in a way that should trigger one suspend call.
+For this example this is represented by doing just a direct D-Bus call using `busctl`.

-Your program will try to call `Suspend()`, but as that's now being served by our mock instead of upower, there will not be any actual machine suspend.
+     That `Suspend()` call is now being served by our mock instead of the real logind, there will not be any actual machine suspend.
 Our mock process will log the method call together with a time stamp; you can use the latter for doing timing related tests, but we just ignore it here.

 ## Simple example using pytest